-- Update to the latest versions of OPX firmware and software to obtain the most recent functional and security updates. - To improve security: - administrators should log out users and disable multi-user logins prior to performing provisioning and similar tasks. - update the default HTTPS certificate (refer to the Cornelis Omni-Path Express Fabric Switches GUI User Guide, "Updating the Certificate" for details). - To improve security, Cornelis recommends configuring the MgmtAllowed setting and consider limiting access to port configuration changes by limiting access to Userspace Management Datagrams (UMADs).
+- Update to the latest versions of OPX firmware and software to obtain the most recent functional and security updates.
+These are found in the Cornelis Customer Center. - To improve security: - Administrators should log out users and disable multi-user logins prior to performing provisioning and similar tasks. - Update the default HTTPS certificate (refer to the Cornelis Omni-Path Express Fabric Switches GUI User Guide, "Updating the Certificate" for details). - Configure the MgmtAllowed setting and consider limiting access to port configuration changes by limiting access to Userspace Management Datagrams (UMADs).
 Refer to the Cornelis Omni-Path Express Fabric Software Installation Guide, "About User Queries Settings" for more information.

-1.14.2.
+1.13.2.
 Software and Firmware Requirements

-Section 1.7 "Operating Systems" lists the operating systems supported by this release.
-For the required packages, refer to Section 1.14.3 "OS RPMs Installation Prerequisites".
+Table 2 "Supported Operating Systems" lists the operating systems supported by this release.
+For the required packages, refer to Section 1.13.3 "OS RPMs Installation Prerequisites".

-1.14.3.
+1.13.3.
 OS RPMs Installation Prerequisites